FlipsideCrypto/fsc-evm/doc_descriptions/core/contracts.md

 {% docs evm_contracts_contract_address %}

-The unique Ethereum address of the deployed contract.
+The unique address of the deployed contract.

 {% enddocs %}